Gravitational lensing inside and outside of a marginally unstable photon sphere in a general, static, spherically symmetric, and asymptotically-flat spacetime in strong deflection limits: Introduction

 In this paper, we extend Eiroa, Romero, and Torres's method~\cite{Eiroa:2002mk} to gravitational lensing of rays just inside and outside of the marginally unstable photon sphere in the general, static, spherically symmetric, and asymptotically-flat spacetime in strong deflection limits~$b \rightarrow b_{\mathrm{m}} \pm 0$ and we apply it to the Reissner-Nordstr\"{o}m spacetime and a Hayward spacetime~\cite{Hayward:2005gi} with the marginally unstable photon sphere.
-We also confirm that mismatches in the coefficients $\bar{c}_+$ which were calculated by the author in the semi-analytic method previously~\cite{Tsukamoto:2020iez}, are modified in the new approach.
+We also confirm that mismatches in the coefficients $\bar{c}_+$ which were calculated by Tsukamoto in the semianalytic method previously~\cite{Tsukamoto:2020iez}, are modified in the new approach.

 This paper is organized as follows.
-We review the deflection angle of rays in Sec.~II, we investigate extended Eiroa, Romero, and Torres's method to obtain the deflection angle of the rays inside and outside of the marginally unstable photon sphere in the strong deflection limits in the general, static, spherically symmetric, and asymptotically-flat spacetime and we apply it to the Reissner-Nordstr\"{o}m spacetime and the Hayward spacetime with the marginally unstable photon spheres in Sec.~III, and we investigate observable in gravitational lensing by using the deflection angles and a lens equation in Sec.~IV.
-We conclude our results in Sec.~V. We use a unit that a light speed and Newton's constant are unity in this paper.
+In Sec.~II, we review the deflection angle of rays.
+In Sec.~III, we extent Eiroa, Romero, and Torres's method to cases of inside and outside of the marginally unstable photon sphere in the strong deflection limits and we apply it to the Reissner-Nordstr\"{o}m spacetime and the Hayward spacetime.
+In Sec.~IV, we investigate observable in gravitational lensing.
+We conclude our results in Sec.~V and discuss in Sec.~VI.
+We use a unit that a light speed and Newton's constant are unity in this paper.